How can We help

-TVS SCS has a significant presence in the ASEAN and Oceania region with offices in Singapore, China, Australia, Spain, among others.
+TVS SCS has a significant presence in the ASEAN and Oceania region with offices in Singapore, China, Australia, Thailand, among others.
 It has made four acquisitions in this region to expand its reach and expertise.
 Its core capabilities include freight forwarding by sea and air, first- and last-mile services, transportation and inventory management, value-added services, and Asia-based contract logistics.
 The Asia Pacific region is deeply connected with the TVS SCS global forwarding presence in Germany and Spain, providing industry-leading solutions to some of the world’s biggest brands.

 Our Group History From a single man's dream to a Business Conglomerate

 TVS was formed in 1911, thanks to the ambitious dreams of our founder, TV Sundaram Iyengar.
 He wanted to build a business that would create a family of like-minded individuals pursuing only the best in quality and standards.
 The success of the TVS group is deeply rooted in our founder’s personal belief of commitment to the values of trust and customer service.
 Although the company is named after the founder, the letters TVS have always stood for Trust, Value, and Service within the company.
 This remains the guiding and overarching philosophy by which the group functions.
 It was only natural that success and market leadership followed.
 Today, TVS is one of India’s leading automotive groups, with over 90 Companies under its umbrella with a revenue of around $8.5 Billion.
 The first four companies in India to have won the coveted Deming Prize are from the TVS Group.

 Our history at a glance...

 Attention to finest detail